 Then, He Was Hung - But Not To Death

-After being dragged – naked – through the streets of London, Wallace was hanged.
-He was hanged as punishment for robbery and homicide.
-However, dying in this traditional way definitely wouldn't have been adequate punishment for Wallace's purported crimes in the eyes of the British monarchy, however.
+Next, Wallace was hanged as punishment for robbery and homicide.
+Dying in this traditional way wouldn't have been adequate punishment for Wallace's purported crimes in the eyes of the British monarchy, however.

-The Executioner "Emasculated" Him And Burned His Intestines In Front Of His Face
+The Executioner 'Emasculated' Him And Burned His Intestines In Front Of His Face

 In Braveheart, Gibson's face is shown contorted in pain, but whatever happens below the waist is not shown on film.
 There is a shot of several knives on a table and another one of the executioner ripping off Gibson's shirt with a bladed weapon, but the viewer never sees how they are used.

-The mark of a truly exceptional executioner was that they could not only pull the heart out of a criminal's chest, but they could also do that and keep it beating the whole time.
+The mark of a truly exceptional executioner was that they could not only pull the heart out of a criminal's chest, but they could also keep it beating the whole time.
 While there's no record of Wallace's hangman's success in terms of keeping his heart beating, Wallace did have his heart removed after his entrails and genitals.

 The hangman then declared, "Behold the heart of a traitor," as he held it up for the crowd to see.